-Vietnamese shares bounced back on Thursday after Wednesday’s sharp fall sent stocks down to attractive prices, thus triggering investors to bottom-fish.
+Vietnamese shares bounced back on Wednesday after two consecutive bearish sessions sending stocks down to attractive prices, thus triggering investors to bottom-fish.

 Vietnamese shares sank again on Tuesday as large-cap stocks were hit by massive selling pressure, especially during the ATC session.